espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 Typical use cases of mesh events include using events such as :cpp:enumerator:`MESH_EVENT_PARENT_CONNECTED` and :cpp:enumerator:`MESH_EVENT_CHILD_CONNECTED` to indicate when a node can begin transmitting data upstream and downstream respectively.
 Likewise, :cpp:enumerator:`IP_EVENT_STA_GOT_IP` and :cpp:enumerator:`IP_EVENT_STA_LOST_IP` can be used to indicate when the root node can and cannot transmit data to the external IP network.

 .. warning::
     When using ESP-WIFI-MESH under self-organized mode, users must ensure that no calls to Wi-Fi API are made.
 This is due to the fact that the self-organizing mode will internally make Wi-Fi API calls to connect/disconnect/scan etc. **Any Wi-Fi calls from the application (including calls from callbacks and handlers of Wi-Fi events) may interfere with ESP-WIFI-MESH's self-organizing behavior**.
-Therefore, user's should not call Wi-Fi APIs after :cpp:func:`esp_mesh_start` is called, and before :cpp:func:`esp_mesh_stop` is called.
+Therefore, users should not call Wi-Fi APIs after :cpp:func:`esp_mesh_start` is called, and before :cpp:func:`esp_mesh_stop` is called.

 LwIP & ESP-WIFI-MESH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^